pymc-devs/pymc/README.txt

 * Sampling loops can be paused and tuned manually, or saved and restarted later.

-* 24 well-documented statistical distributions.
+* Large suite of well-documented statistical distributions.

 * Creates summaries including tables and plots.

 * Convergence diagnostics.

-* Traces can be saved to the disk as plain text, pickles, sqlite or MySQL database, or hdf5 archives.
+* Traces can be saved to the disk as plain text, Python pickles, SQLite or MySQL database, or hdf5 archives.
 The hdf5 option allows traces to be streamed to the disk during sampling, reducing memory usage.